 Define Your Layout

 Defining the layout of the items you need within reach on a daily basis is important.
 What items do you need within close proximity the most and least often?
-At the front desk this is especially important as patients are going to be within eyesight of how organized you are behind the desk.
-An unorganized work space could give patients the wrong impression of your practice.
+At the front desk, this is especially important as patients are going to be within eyesight of how organized you are behind the desk.
+A disorganized work space could give patients the wrong impression of your practice.

 Go Easy on Sticky Notes